eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - Requires the usage of an intermediate to talk with the EDC as an application.
   - Maintenance of this component is required
   - The maintenance can be complex (requires the EDC developers to maintain it)
-- If the policy expires it requires the renegotiation of the contract.
-- If one more policy wants to be accepted the negotiation needs to be repeated, since the conditions have changed.
-This may cause that some connections are open and not used (but is already less open connections that what we have now)
 - Requires timeout configurations, for waiting for the EDR of the EDC.
 - Would require the development of a new "Simple Data Exchanger" application, maybe a "Kickstart KIT" ??
   - Or maybe it can be an EDC extension
 - Providing a Library in multiple programming languages would be benefitial to implement this pattern in a harmonized way.
+This library shall provides a service that is able to talk with the EDC management API as a consumer, and is able to retrieve data for the applications by simply doing "do_post" and "do_get"

 ## 6. Disclaimers